tanishqbansal7597/sss_assignment_sep24/README.md

     FOREIGN KEY (user_id) REFERENCES users(id)
 );
 6. Run the Application
-Once the environment is set up, run the application using the following command:
+Run the application using the following command:

 bash

+Verify

+Open In Editor
+Edit
 Copy code
 python weather_cli.py
 Usage Instructions
-Register or Log in:
+Register or Log in
-The CLI will prompt you to either register a new account or log in with existing credentials.
+When you run the application, you'll be prompted to register a new account or log in with existing credentials.

-Search for Weather:
+Search for Weather
-After logging in, you can search for weather data by entering a location (e.g., "London").
+After logging in, you can search for current weather data by entering a location (e.g., "London").

-View Search History:
+View Search History
-You can view your search history, displaying past queries along with the corresponding weather data at the time.
+You can view your search history, displaying past queries along with the corresponding weather data.

 Example Flow
-Register/Login:

-yaml
+Register
+bash

+Verify

+Open In Editor
+Edit
 Copy code
 $ python weather_cli.py
 1. Register
 2. Login
 Choose an option: 1
-Enter username: example_user
+Enter username: your_username
-Enter password: example_password
+Enter password: your_password
 User registered successfully!
-Search for Weather:
+Login and Search

-yaml
+bash

+Verify

+Open In Editor
+Edit
 Copy code
+$ python weather_cli.py
+1. Register
+2. Login
+Choose an option: 2
+Enter username: your_username
+Enter password: your_password
+Login successful!
 Enter the location to search for weather: New York Weather data for New York:
-Temperature: 21.3°C
+- Temperature: 22°C
-Humidity: 70%
+- Humidity: 60%
-Weather Conditions: clear sky
+- Weather Conditions: clear sky
-Wind Speed: 3.5 m/s
+- Wind Speed: 3.5 m/s
-View Search History:
+View Search History

-sql
+bash

+Verify

+Open In Editor
+Edit
 Copy code
-View your search history:
+Do you want to view your search history? (y/n): y
-1. New York - 21.3°C, clear sky, Humidity: 70%, Wind: 3.5 m/s
+1. New York - 22°C, clear sky, Humidity: 60%, Wind: 3.5 m/s, Time: 2023-10-01 12:34:56
+Project Structure

+Verify

+Open In Editor
+Edit
+Copy code
+weather_cli_project/
+├── weather_cli.py        # Main application script
+├── .env                  # Environment variables file
+├── requirements.txt      # List of dependencies
+├── README.md             # Documentation
+└── venv/                 # Python virtual environment
+Dependencies
+The project requires the following Python packages:

+requests
+bcrypt
+python-dotenv
+mysql-connector-python
+These are listed in the requirements.txt file and can be installed using:

+bash

+Verify

+Open In Editor
+Edit
+Copy code
+pip install -r requirements.txt
 Database Schema
-users: Stores user information (username, password hash).
+users
+Stores user credentials (username and hashed password).

+search_history
-search_history: Logs each weather search, linked to the user account, along with search timestamp and weather data.
+Logs each weather search, linked to the user's account, along with search timestamp and weather data.
-Error Handling
-The application has robust error handling for:

-Invalid login attempts.
-Errors in API requests (e.g., invalid location or API key).
-Database connection issues.
-Missing API keys or environment variables.
-Bonus Features
-Delete Search History: Users can delete specific search entries from their history.
-Profile Updates: Users can update their username or password.
-Extended Weather Data: The application can be extended to fetch 5-day weather forecasts or other weather-related data.
-Future Enhancements
-Support for additional weather queries, such as multi-day forecasts.
-Improve scalability and performance by optimizing database schema and queries.
-Conclusion
-This project demonstrates interaction with external APIs, secure user authentication, database management, and robust error handling in a Python-based CLI application.
-The modular design makes it easy to add new features or extend the existing functionality.